-The walk from the pretty village of Dervaig to the spectacular coastline at Quinish Point has to be one of the highlights of any visit to Mull, and if you have the time I thoroughly recommend you get your hiking boots on and explore this remote part of the island.
+The walk from the pretty village of Dervaig to the spectacular coastline at Quinish Point has to be one of the highlights of any visit to the Isle of Mull, and if you have the time I thoroughly recommend you get your hiking boots (link to boot reviews) on and explore this remote part of the island.

 Taking around 4 hours to complete the return journey, the walk from Dervaig to Quinish Point passes some of the prettiest parts of Mull and you’ll find yourself crossing wide-open fields, thick woodland, clifftop viewpoints and heather-covered moorland before finally arriving at the Quinish headland.

-Quinish Point is about another hour walk from the stones and once you reach the peninsula you can climb either of the hilltops for more incredible views of the Mull coastline and the Hebridean islands in the distance.
-On a sunny day the flat top of the nearest hill, Dun Ban, makes a great place to stop for a picnic, but if the weather’s closing in you can head back down to the moorland and explore the rocky coastline instead.
+Quinish Point is another one-hour walk from the stones and once you reach the peninsula you can climb either of the hilltops for more incredible views of the Mull coastline and the Hebridean islands in the distance.
+On a sunny day the flat top of the nearest hill, Dun Ban, makes a great place to stop for a picnic but if the weather’s closing in you can head back down to the moorland and explore the rocky coastline instead.

 Starting at the village of Dervaig, walk along the public road till you reach a cattle grid which leads onto the main track.
 This track is well maintained and while there aren’t many signposts it’s easy to follow all the way to Quinish Point.